infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 - ==Solutions for wasting is missing in the research==

 ## Under-Weight
+- The NFHS-5 data also shows that 16 out of the 22 States and Union Territories surveyed registered a rise in the percentage of under-five children who are underweight and severely wasted in 2022.
+-
 # Macro Nutrients
 *Nutrients that the body requires in large amounts*